What is a Media Kit & Why Do You Need One for Your Practice

 Headshot of Coaching World contributor Melissa DiMercurio.

-Melissa DiMercurio is a senior account manager at Stanton Communications, ICF’s public relations agency of record.
-She has over a decade of experience developing strategic communications plans that incorporate global media relation outreach, influencer targeting and partnership collaboration.
-Melissa is currently working to obtain her ACC credential to become a coach.
+Melissa DiMercurio, ACC, is a senior account manager at Stanton Communications, ICF’s public relations agency of record.
+She has more than a decade of experience developing strategic communications plans that incorporate global media outreach, influencer targeting, and partnership collaboration.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.